Common Minke Whale

 The hunt

-Whales killed in the collective rifle hunts are towed to shore and butchered on the beach.
-This is also done by some vessels participating in the harpoon cannon hunt if they are not equipped for onboard processing.
+Whales killed in collective hunts are towed ashore and butchered on the beach.
+Similarly, vessels participating in harpoon hunts may bring whales ashore for processing if they lack onboard facilities.

 Time to death